ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: logical_name

         Contains the logical name you specified when opening the current IVI session.
-        You can pass a logical name to the :py:meth:`nidcpower.Session.__init__` method.
+        You can pass a logical name to the :py:meth:`nidcpower.Session._initialize_with_channels` method.
 The IVI Configuration utility must contain an entry for the logical name.
 The logical name entry  refers to a method section in the IVI Configuration file.
 The method section specifies a physical  device and initial user options.

         The following table lists the characteristics of this property.